 Once you’re ready to focus on more tactical planning for your mental wellness, experts advise that you develop and maintain a self-care plan based on your personal assessment(s), focusing on specific ways to improve key areas of both your personal and professional life.
 Many websites and professionals refer to a multi-dimensional model of self-care that looks at a broad range of factors influencing happiness and mental wellness.
 These dimensions can vary somewhat depending on the source you're reading, but Dr. LaJeunesse and Ms. Martin point to this eight-dimensional self-care model:

-All eight of these areas offer opportunities to improve your mental outlook.
-In each area, assess where you are currently, and decide if you are personally satisfied with how you are doing.
+In each area, assess where you are currently, and decide if you are satisfied with how you are doing.
 You can then identify areas to target for improvement.
-If, for example, you have strong familial relationships with people who provide you good emotional support, but concern about your financial situation is a key contributor to dissatisfaction for you, you can focus energy specifically on tasks to improve your financial outlook – whether through writing a will, creating a budget to help set aside savings or pay off student debt more quickly, or seeking additional income through a pay raise at work or outside employment.
+If, for example, you have strong familial relationships with people who provide you good emotional support, but concern about your financial situation is a key contributor to dissatisfaction, you can focus on ways to improve your financial outlook – whether through writing a will, creating a budget to help set aside savings or pay off student debt more quickly, or seeking additional income through a pay raise at work or outside employment.

 Don’t forget to continue nurturing the areas where you’re already doing well.
 Your self-care plan should include both growth and maintenance goals addressing all eight dimensions.